What Is Buying on Margin?

 Have you ever asked yourself "What is buying on margin"?
 What are the pros and cons?
 Buying on margin is something that most day traders enjoy because it gives them the opportunity to supercharge their returns.
 Margin does differ from market to market, most notably in the amount of margin available.

-In this article, we will take a look at margin, what it is, what it does, and how it affects your day trading performance.
+In this article, we will take a look at margin, what it is, what it does, and how it affects your day trading performance and day trading strategies like the gap and go strategy.
 Margin is both beneficial and detrimental, depending on how you use it.
 It’s one of the most important aspects that traders must be aware of.

 Buying on Margin and Leverage Trading Explained | via @daytradingz | #daytrading #stocks